by Stephanie Reid, MD FRCPC

 May 13, 2022

 Autoimmune hepatitis is a type of autoimmune liver disease.
 It is caused by immune cells attacking and damaging the specialized hepatocytes in the liver.
 It occurs in all ages and is seen in women three to four times more often than in men.

 The symptoms of autoimmune hepatitis vary.
 In some people, there are no symptoms and the condition is discovered when routine blood work shows abnormalities in liver enzymes called AST and ALT.
 Another substance called IgG is often elevated.

 Other patients with autoimmune hepatitis can first come to medical attention when they develop a condition called acute liver failure.
 This occurs when so much of the liver is damaged in such a short period of time that the liver stops working.

-For most patients, however, the symptoms of autoimmune hepatitis are more mild and may include fatigue, loss of appetite, and abdominal pain.
-One third of patients develop cirrhosis which can cause the skin and eyes to turn yellow, a swollen abdomen, and bleeding of the stomach or esophagus.
+For most patients, however, the symptoms of autoimmune hepatitis are milder and may include fatigue, loss of appetite, and abdominal pain.
+One-third of patients develop a condition called cirrhosis which can cause the skin and eyes to turn yellow, a swollen abdomen, and bleeding of the stomach or esophagus.

 If your doctor suspects that you may have autoimmune hepatitis, they will order blood work to look for specific markers that are present in the disease.
 In autoimmune hepatitis, these markers are called autoantibodies.

 There are three types of autoimmune hepatitis and each is associated with different types of autoantibodies.

 Patients with autoimmune hepatitis can experience several medical complications.
 In severe disease, a large amount of your liver may be affected, and this can result in sudden liver failure.
 Over time, the disease can also lead to liver cirrhosis, which increases the risk of liver failure and a type of liver cancer called hepatocellular carcinoma.